Code-Institute-Submissions/wrestle-match/README.md

 a singleplayer game at it's core, users in the local vacinity to each other can take turns playing the game on a single device, trying to beat eachothers star ratings and completion times.
-This particular game will be quite unique, in that the images on the faces of cards can be a completely different set from one game to the next and this adds much more colour and variety to the game board aswell as extra replayability as the user doesn't have to see the same small setof imagery each game they play.
+This particular game will be quite unique, in that the images on the faces of cards can be a completely different set from one game to the next and this adds much more colour and variety to the game board aswell as extra replayability as the user doesn't have to see the same small set of imagery each game they play.

 To play WRESTLE MATCH!, click [>>HERE<<](https://gazroh87.github.io/wrestle-match/)